The Phantom Tollbooth: Plot

 Milo and Tock travel to Dictionopolis, one of two capital cities of the divided Kingdom of Wisdom and home to King Azaz the Unabridged.
 They meet King Azaz's cabinet officials and visit the Word Market, where the words and letters are sold that empower the world.
 A fight between the Spelling Bee and the blustering Humbug breaks up the market, and Milo and Tock are arrested by the very short Officer Shrift.
 In prison, Milo meets Faintly Macabre, the Not-so-Wicked Which (not to be confused with Witch), long in charge of which words should be used in Wisdom.
 She tells him how the two rulers, King Azaz and his brother, the Mathemagician, had two adopted younger sisters, Rhyme and Reason, to whom everyone came to settle disputes.
 All lived in harmony until the rulers disagreed with the princesses' decision that letters (championed by Azaz) and numbers (by the Mathemagician) were equally important.
 They banished the princesses to the Castle in the Air and, since then, the land has had neither Rhyme nor Reason.

 Milo and Tock leave the dungeon.
 King Azaz hosts them at a banquet where the guests literally eat their words, served to them on plates.
 After the meal, King Azaz lets Milo and Tock talk themselves into a dangerous quest to rescue the princesses.
 Azaz flatters the Humbug into being their guide, and boy, dog and insect set off for the Mathemagician's capital of Digitopolis as they must gain his approval before they can begin their quest.

-Along the way, they meet such characters as Alec Bings, a little boy suspended in the air who sees through things and who will grow down until he reaches the ground.
-He then meets the world's smallest giant, the world's biggest dwarf, the world's thinnest fat man, and the world's fattest thin man, who turn out to just be one regular man.
+Along the way, they meet such characters as Alec Bings, a little boy suspended in the air who sees through things and who will "grow down" until he reaches the ground.
+He then meets the world's shortest giant, the world's tallest midget, the world's thinnest fat man, and the world's fattest thin man, who turn out to just be one regular man.
 Milo then loses time in substituting for Chroma the Great, a conductor whose orchestra creates the colors of the world.